Wedg/PlotShapefiles.jl/README.md

 - choropleth() - for plotting a choropleth with polygon shapefiles
 - google_overlay() - for overlaying the shape plot onto a Google map image fetched from their static map API

-The package is not yet registered so to use, run the command:
+The package is not yet registered so to download, run the command:
 ```jlcon
 Pkg.clone("https://github.com/Wedg/PlotShapefiles.jl.git")
 ```